FLAMEGPU/FLAMEGPU2/examples/python_boids_spatial3D_bounded/README.md

 # Python Boids example

 This FLAME GPU 2 example uses the `pyflamegpu` library.
 It uses Spatial 3D messaging to demonstrate communication over a fixed radius.
 The agent function behaviour is specified using C++ style agent function strings which are compiled just in time.
+The environment in this example is bounded and agents will bounce off the sides.

 # Running the example